 The identification of microbial species has depended predominantly upon culture-based techniques.
 However, the difficulty with which types of organisms are cultured implies that the grown species may be overrepresented by both cultivation and plate counts.

-Genetic changes causing dramatic brain size expansion in human evolution have remained elusive.
-Notch signaling is essential for radial glia stem cell proliferation and a determinant of neuronal number in the mammalian cortex.
+Genetic changes causing brain size expansion in human evolution have remained elusive.
+Notch signaling is essential for radial glia stem cell proliferation and is a determinant of neuronal number in the mammalian cortex.

 Malaria is the most significant parasitic disease affecting humans, with 212 million cases and 429,000 deaths in 20151, and resistance to existing drugs endangers the global malaria elimination campaign.
 Atovaquone (ATO) is a safe and potent antimalarial drug that acts on cytochrome b (cyt.

 C. fetus should be considered a possible cause of bacterial meningitis, especially in immunocompromised patients with accompanying gastrointestinal symptoms.
 Nanopore sequencing of the 16S rRNA gene allowed the identification of C. fetus at the subspecies level.

 The Oxford Nanopore MinION sequencing platform offers near real time analysis of DNA reads as they are generated, which makes the device attractive for in-field or clinical deployment, e.g. rapid diagnostics.